zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 ### Understanding Yourself

 Having a deep understanding of yourself is a superpower.
-Knowing your sensitivities and how to direct them, knowing how you tend to perceive others, knowing how your history influences your perceptions, having awareness of your biases, understanding various bodily sensations as indicators of emotional state and building a mindful relationship with them.
+Knowing your sensitivities and how to direct them.
+Knowing how you tend to perceive others.
+Knowing how your traumas influence your perceptions.
+Having awareness of your biases.
+Understanding various bodily sensations as indicators of emotional state and building a mindful relationship with them.
 Much of therapy involves self-discovery and self-understanding.

 By being astute students of ourselves, we can approach situations like negotiations and design discussions and yield better outcomes without as many emotional bruises along the way.
 By keeping discussions on-track, in a constructive direction, with an awareness of the vector of emotion we can make better use of our time and likely arrive at more creative solutions.
 This is good for us and good for business.